shejialuo/CS149-fall21/write4/README.md

 Well, at now the bottom-up way is clear.
 For every step, we just traverse all the vertices.
 And we have the current `frontier` information.
 From Top Down BFS, we need to check for every vertex's neighbor to add it to the `next_frontier`.
-In the Down Top BFS, we just find whether the `child` is the ancestor of the vertices in the `frontier`.
+In the Bottom Up BFS, we just find whether the `child` is the ancestor of the vertices in the `frontier`.

 Now we can code.